 HOW ELSE CAN I HELP?

 Share this with your friends.
 The best way to help stop archaeological vandalism is to let your friends and family know how they can help protect the past.
 Share this page, and follow the Utah State Historic Preservation Office (Utah SHPO) on social media.
-[Sarina, can you create a link that will take visitors to the bottom of the page where our social media buttons are?]

 Use our flyer to spread the word.
 Print out UPAN’s flyer and post it (with permission) in public places to let others know how they can stop archaeological vandalism!